deadlydog/deadlydog.github.io/_posts/2019-10-15-Examples-of-setting-up-Serilog-in-Console-apps-and-ASP-Net-Core-3.md

 }
 ```

-In a traditional logging solution like log4Net or NLog, if you wanted to have the `FirstName` and `LastName` properties written to the log sink (e.g. console, file, database, etc.) you would have to do something like:
+In a traditional logging solution like log4Net <strike>or NLog</strike>, if you wanted to have the `FirstName` and `LastName` properties written to the log sink (e.g. console, file, database, etc.) you would have to do something like:

 ```csharp
 var person = new Person() { FirstName = "Dan"; LastName = "Schroeder" }